sematext/sematext-logsene-ios/README.md

 Meta Fields
 -----------

-A few predefined meta fields are included in each event sent to Logsene.
+A few predefined meta fields are included in each event sent to Sematext.
 The fields are stored inside the "meta" field.

 - versionName (app version string, eg. 1.0)
 - versionCode (app build number, eg. 92)